 Both Fistral Beach and Crantock Bay will appeal to all ages.
 Holidaymakers will love rock pooling, building sandcastles and bodyboarding along with the fantastic surfing conditions, coastal walks, various watersports and a choice of cafes.
 Never a dull moment!
 You will find the Lewinnick Lodge a short walk away.
 Sitting proud on the headland with its expansive terrace – be sure to stop here for refreshments.
 There’s a huge choice of activities in and around the Newquay area and this is a great spot from which to explore the rest of Cornwall.

-Master Bedroom: King size bed (5'), bedside units, wardrobe, wall-mounted TV, sliding doors to rear terrace with sea views through the back gate.
-En Suite Wet Room with rainfall, double-head shower, basin, WC and heated towel rail.
+Bedroom 1: King size bed (5'), bedside units, wardrobe, wall-mounted TV, sliding doors to rear terrace with sea views through the back gate.
+En Suite Wet Room: Thermostatic rainfall, double-head shower, basin, w.c.

 Bedroom 2: Super king bed (6' - can be unzipped to form 2 x 3' singles - please request at the time of booking if required), bedside units, chest of drawers, wardrobe.

 Bedroom 3: Bunk beds (3'), chest of drawers.

 Bathroom: Bath (thermostatic shower over), basin, w.c.
 The bathroom is accessed via doors from Bedroom 2 and the hallway - either of which can be locked.
 This makes it a good option as an en suite for Bedroom 2 when the bunk room is not being used.

 Lounge: Smart TV with BT box, sliding doors to Juliet balcony with fabulous sea views.
 Door to spiral stairway leading to the rear terrace and gate.